How Can We Overcome Self Talk?

 Remember, it is only going to take you out for a few weeks or months.

 I know how difficult it is, believe me.

-I’ve had three knee surgeries, a ruptured plantar is tendon, shin splints, patellar and achilles tendinites more times then I can count.
+I’ve had three knee surgeries, a ruptured plantar is tendon, shin splints, patellar and achilles tendinites more times than I can count.

 I’ve also had plantar fasciitis, which took me out for 8 months while stationed overseas in Belgium so I get it but in the big scheme of things you still have your health.

-9. If your out with an injury find something that is still related to what you love and will help keep you active and motivated to increase your health.
+9. If you’re out with an injury find something that is still related to what you love and will help keep you active and motivated to increase your health.

 My interest has always been business and health.